 UPDATE 25 March 2020 – Ongoing further restrictions has now forced XFC to cancel their forthcoming event.

 Sydney’s Superfight MMA was scheduled to run with a crowd under 500 but further restrictions forced the promotion to cancel this Friday’s event.
 Full refunds are being provided via the online ticket operator Ticketebo.

 Boxing has not gone unscathed with the Jeff Horn vs Tim Tszyu superfight cancelled only days after tickets went on sale.
-Named ‘Rumble on the Reef’, the fight was scheduled for April 22, however, the promoters are not taking any chances, choosing to reschedule the bout to a new date which will be confirmed in due course.
+The fight was scheduled for April 22, however, the promoters are not taking any chances, choosing to reschedule the bout to a new date which will be confirmed in due course.
 The event will remain on the Townsville.

 International fights for the likes of Zac Dunn, Lucas Browne, Andrew Moloney and Jason Moloney have all be called off, as has the National Boxing Series card scheduled for this weekend.

 Among other events cancelled include Demolition Fight Series and Warriors Way Muay Thai.
 Also in serious risk of being cancelled is the UFC 251 card scheduled for Perth in June.